a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features/README.md

 ## Run

-After you have installed everything, start up your virtual environment:
+After you have installed everything and downloaded/ set up your data, start up your virtual environment:

 ```
 $ source env/bin/activate